Insider series·2026-05-04·7 min read·← all posts

 The timeout bug — why three user positions hung 33 hours

 A subscriber asked a simple question: "why are these positions on Binance still open after two days?".
-The strategy spec defined a max hold time well below that.
+The strategy spec defined a maximum hold time well below that.
 The positions had been open 33 hours.
-The honest post-mortem on the bug, the fix, and what it cost us in trust.
+The honest post-mortem on the bug, the fix, and what it cost us in trust — without exposing how the underlying model works, because that part is not for publication.

 The discovery

 Three long positions on a subscriber's account, opened in the same morning window.
-Strategy spec defined a maximum hold time, then close at market regardless of P&L (because the underlying thesis decays after that point).
+The strategy spec defines a maximum hold time, after which the position is force-closed at market regardless of P&L (because the underlying thesis decays past that point — by design, that horizon stays internal).

-The customer noticed the positions still showing on Binance at hour 33.
+The customer noticed the positions still showing on Binance well past the intended close.
 They opened the conversation by saying "why are these still open?".
 That's the exact moment a quant firm earns or loses a customer.
 If we'd been the kind of shop that hand-waves and blames Binance, we would have been a different shop.
 We dug in.

 The mechanism